-While clogged drains are pretty common, they’re certainly not a welcome occurrence for homeowners or commercial property owners.
+While a clogged drain is pretty common, they’re certainly not a welcome occurrence for homeowners or commercial property owners.
 Anything from washing the dishes to showering or brushing your teeth becomes a nuisance.
 Nobody wants to shower standing in what’s essentially bathwater or deal with gross dirty water that refuses to go down your kitchen or bathroom sink.

 One way of preventing drain clogs is to be proactive when it comes to preventing them.
 Knowing what causes drain clogs in one way to approach this.
 Here are a few common causes of drain clogs; including some you maybe have never even thought of.